2024-2025

 Graduate Admission Information

 • The NAU graduate online application is required for all programs.
-Admission to many graduate programs is on a competitive basis, and programs may have higher standards than those established by the Graduate College.
+Admission to many graduate programs is on a competitive basis, and programs may have higher standards than those established by the Office of Graduate and Professional Studies.

 Admission requirements include the following: